Tadashi Wakabayashi: Professional and semi-professional career

 He graduated from the university in 1935, and a friend introduced him to the Columbia Music Entertainment company, where he split time between working, and playing on the company's baseball team.
-In July, 1935, the Tokyo Kyojin Gun baseball team returned from their tour in the United States, and numerous companies, including the Hanshin Electric Railway company, joined to form the first professional baseball league in Japan.
-Several companies made offers for Wakabayashi to join their professional team, and he signed with the Osaka Tigers (current Hanshin Tigers) in January 1936.
+In July 1935, the Tokyo Kyojin Gun baseball team returned from their tour in the United States, and numerous companies, including the Hanshin Electric Railway company, joined to form the first professional baseball league in Japan.
+Several companies made offers for Wakabayashi to join their professional team, and he signed with the Osaka Tigers (which later became the Hanshin Tigers) in January 1936.

 Wakabayashi quickly emerged as the team's ace, and led the Tigers to championships in 1940 and 1944.
 Wakabayashi retreated to his wife's hometown in Ishinomaki, Miyagi at the end of World War II, but returned to professional baseball in 1947 to win his 200th professional game.
 He would mark 233 wins in his 13 seasons with the Tigers; the most among any Tigers pitcher in history.

 Wakabayashi doubled as a manager and player throughout the 1940s, and joined the Pacific League Mainichi Orions in 1950, when the modern two-league system of Japanese baseball was established.
 He was already 42 years old at this time, and no longer had the energy to spend the entire season as a player, but still pitched in the first game of the Japan Series against the Shochiku Robins, contributing to the Orions series championship in 1950.
 He also pitched a shut-out game against the Kintetsu Pearls in November, 1950, setting the Japanese record for the oldest pitcher to record a shut-out win.
 This record lasted for almost 60 years until Masahiro Yamamoto broke it in 2010 at the age of 45.
 Wakabayashi announced his retirement in 1953, and he pitched his last professional game that year to mark his 1000th strikeout.
 He managed to reach the landmark, but handed his team the loss in the process.

 Though much of his success as a player came before modern Japanese baseball was established in 1950, he is still recognized as one of the legendary pitchers in Japanese baseball.
 He won the league MVP award in 1944 and 1947, and was inducted into the Japanese baseball hall of fame in 1964.